pengfeng/ask.py/README.md

 Options:
+  -q, --query TEXT                Query to search  [required] --url-list TEXT                 Instead of doing web search, scrape the
+                                  target URL list and answer the query based on the content  [default:
+                                  instructions/links.txt]
-  -q, --query TEXT                Query to search  [required] -d, --date-restrict INTEGER     Restrict search results to a specific date
+  -d, --date-restrict INTEGER     Restrict search results to a specific date
                                   range, default is no restriction -s, --target-site TEXT          Restrict search results to a specific site,